donnachaforde/espresso/README.md

 * macOS (gcc)

 Previously, the following platforms were supported for *gcc*.
-They haven't been exercised in recent years but there's every chance the makefile will still work.
+They haven't been exercised recently but there's every chance the makefile will still work.

 * Solaris SunOS
 * AIX